 Proper winterization and storage help keep your RV in great shape for years to come.
 Keeping your RV in optimal condition during every season is especially important if you decide to rent out your RV on RVezy.

-Our owners are required to regularly check their RV for any defects in operations or safety standards.
-Owners warrant that their RV will be safe and roadworthy, and in good mechanical condition at all times.
+Our hosts are required to regularly check their RV for any defects in operations or safety standards.
+Hosts warrant that their RV will be safe and roadworthy, and in good mechanical condition at all times.